-It seems that a majority of female students here embody the paradigm of creating mood and confidence through clothes.
-Sometimes in spaghetti-strapped mini dresses queuing for the 86 bus to take them into town – no matter the weather not a pair of 80 denier opaques between them, staying warm swigging the remnants of pre-drinks decanted into a 7-up bottle.
+It seems a majority of female students here embody the paradigm of creating mood and confidence through clothes.
+They wear spaghetti-strapped mini dresses while queuing for the 86 bus to take them into town.
+It doesn’t matter how cold it is, there won’t be a pair of 80 denier opaques between them.
+They stay warm by swigging the remnants of pre-drinks decanted into a 7-up bottle.

-Chattering with an optimism I can barely remember, an excitement of what the night can bring, literally no hesitation that the bar they’re going onto won’t have what I call ‘nice wine’ (basically, any bottle that doesn’t say ‘fresh n fruity’ on the label).
+I see them so excited for what the night can bring.
+They chatter with an optimism I can barely remember.
+They have no doubt that the bar they’re going onto won’t have what I call ‘nice wine’ (basically, any bottle that doesn’t say ‘fresh n fruity’ on the label).

-Then the next day, throwing up at the top of my road in their pyjama bottoms and university hoody.
-One hand against the wall of the Bargain Booze and the other holding back their hair while they regurgitate last night’s nuggets after downing that too-fizzy too-cold hangover drink.
+There they are the next day in their pyjama bottoms and university hoody, noisily throwing up at the top of the road.
+They have one hand against the wall of Bargain Booze.
+The other holds back their hair while they regurgitate last night’s nuggets after downing that too-fizzy too-cold hangover drink.

 Last night’s Rimmel instant tan freshly scrubbed from their gorgeous young faces revealing no pallor like the one I get aged 33, a combination of green and grey, and the puffy eyes that literally no amount of industrial strength concealer can hide.